tmhn/Sparta/foundations/16-REST/README.md

 This is really important if we want to restrict who can use our API.

-In postman you should see a tab just below the url that says headers.
+In Postman you should see a tab just below the url that says 'headers'.
 Open that tab and you should see a place to add key value pairs.
 We don't need any right now.
 But add some to see how it works.
 The API should ignore them.

 ![Postman Headers](postman-headers.png)

 ### Request Body

 We can also send more complex data in the body of the request too.
 This could be an image that we're uploading, some JSON data, some simple text, some data from a form.
-Headers are more for configuartion but that body data is where we send the real stuff.
+Headers are more for configuartion but the body data is where we send the real stuff.

 What you send will depend on the API and how the developers have decided to set it up.

 One thing to notice is that Postman has greyed out the body area.
 This is because body data can only be sent with POST, PUT and PATCH verbs.

 Switch to POST and open the body tab.
 You should see at the top some options for  how you want the form to encode the data.
 This is not as complex as it seems.
 Data can be wrapped up in a few different ways before it's sent.
-These are our options.
+There are four options.

 Most requests we make will be x-www-form-encoded unless we want to upload files.
 So select that now.